-Determination of EDTO En route Alternate during Flight
+Determination of EDTO En Route Alternate during Flight

-The suitability of an EDTO en route alternate aerodrome, for an aeroplane which encounters a situation in flight which may require a diversion whilst en route on an EDTO, is based on a determination that the aerodrome is still suitable for the circumstances, and that the weather and field conditions at that aerodrome will permit an instrument approach to be initiated and a landing completed.
-Once en route, the final decision to divert to a planned EDTO alternate, or any other suitable alternate, rests with the Pilot in Command.
+The suitability of an EDTO en route alternate aerodrome, for an aeroplane which encounters a situation in flight which may require a diversion whilst en route on an EDTO, is based on a determination that the aerodrome is still suitable for the circumstances.
+This includes checking that the current weather and field conditions at that aerodrome will permit an instrument approach to be initiated and a landing completed.